spec

 Documentation

-Spec v1.5 The canonical format reference
+Spec v1.10 The canonical format reference

-JSON Schema For IDE validation and tooling
+JSON Schemas manifest + installed schemas — for IDE validation and tooling

 Package gallery Browse installable workflows